-This year's Community Relations Officer is Hannah Raleigh, who can be contacted via email on comrels@.
-She can also be reached via pigeonhole in the Student Association Reception area.
-Please do not hesitate to get in touch, as she is happy to discuss any issues with you via email or in person.
+This year's Community Relations Officer is Morgan Morris, who can be contacted via email on comrels@.
+He can also be reached via pigeonhole in the Student Association Reception area.
+Please do not hesitate to get in touch, as he is happy to discuss any issues with you via email or in person.

 Who is the community relations officer?